Hungary for a new adventure – A soupçon of the 20th century

 (The term “White Terror” is one often applied to a violent reactionary response to perceived radical movements or policies.
 It first appeared to describe a period of political violence in France that began in 1794-95 after the death of Robespierre.
 It has also been used to describe similar periods in Taiwan, Russia, Spain, and Greece.)

 The Great Depression hit Hungary hard and, between 1929 and 1931, the country’s economy, as happened in many other nations around the world, collapsed.
-Over the ensuing seven years, the little that wealth remained in Hungary became concentrated in fewer and fewer hands.
+Over the ensuing seven years, the little wealth that remained in Hungary became concentrated in fewer and fewer hands.
 Facing a potential collapse of his government, Horthy promoted his defense minister Gyula Gömbös to the post of Prime Minister in 1932.

 An extreme right-wing politician and outspoken anti-Semite Gömbös, who was more interested in gaining and retaining power than in blindly adhering to his personal leitmotifs, publicly recanted his previous anti-Semitism before taking office and didn’t enact any specifically anti-Jewish laws.
 Still, he attempted to move Hungary toward a system of one-party government akin to those springing up in fascist Italy and Nazi Germany.
 Gömbös quickly formed an alliance with Mussolini, from whom he had received promises to allow the renegotiation of the Treaty of Trianon.
 He also secured a promise of Italian military aid if Hungary went to war with Romania and Yugoslavia to regain some of its lost territory.